 - if you have school or uni regulations to meet

 - Water-mixable oils are a friendly alternative to conventional oil paints when painting at home as you needn’t use traditional solvents to thin the paints or clean up – this means no fumes in your living space.

 - Water-mixable oils are best used with painting mediums and not mixed with water, use water just to clean up afterwards.

 - There are mediums for extending, thickening, thinning, glazing, drying faster and water-mixable linseed or safflower oil which would be your slow-drying medium.
 It takes very little medium to make the paint flow.

-- We stock seven brands of water-mixable oils and they vary in how soft they are out of the tube, how easily they dissolve in water, how much they seize up with water on the palette, how long they take to dry, if they dry matt or gloss and if they stay a bit tacky after they are dry.
+- We stock seven brands of water-mixable oils and they vary in how soft they are out of the tube, how easily they dissolve in water, how much they seize up with water on the palette, how long they take to dry, if they dry matt or gloss, how much pigment load they have, and if they stay a bit tacky after they are dry.